Rain has been an online writer for over seven years. His articles often focus on weightlifting and martial arts.

 This article is all about power kiting.
 It will help you to understand what it is all about, tell you how to fly, and also explain the techniques behind jumping your kite, getting serious air and having a massive amount of fun!

 Several years ago, I got into power kiting.
 I had never really considered doing it before as I always thought kite flying was quite boring, but when I found out about kites that could lift you off the ground and let you fly, I was intrigued.

 A couple of weekends later my friend bought one, a small little tiddler of a power kite, and we went out for a go.
 One sprained ankle and a body slam later and we were hooked!

 Power kites are considerably larger than the sort of kites you see kids playing with down at the park.
 They have the potential to kill you if you don't respect them, but they are absolutely awesome fun to fly as well.

-Check out the video below, this is a fairly small kite as fas as power kites go, at 4 metres, but you can see the result of a bit of wind.
+Check out the video below.
+This is a fairly small kite as far as power kites go, at 4 metres, but you can see the result of a bit of wind.